 Step 6: A window will open now select “Search automatically for updated driver software”.

-If any updates are found then it will take some time for updating, however, if it still doesn’t work then make sure that you have the latest one because sometimes if you have the older version then by performing the above steps also you won’t get the expected results hence, always keep your software, drivers updated.
-So always check for the updates on the Windows 10 official website and keep your system and drivers updated.
+If any updates are found then it will take some time for updating, however, if it still doesn’t work then make sure that you have the latest one because sometimes if you have the older version then by performing the above steps also you won’t get the expected results hence, always keep your Software, drivers updated.

 Solution 4: Change Your Network’s IP Cofiguration